David Dreier: Transportation

 Dreier supported the expansion of public transportation in his district.
 He secured federal funding for the Metro Gold Line, connecting Downtown Los Angeles and Pasadena via light rail.

 Gay rights

 Dreier initially supported the bipartisan Defense of Marriage Act, signed into law by President Bill Clinton in 1996.
-Joining columnists like William Raspberry in opposing "thought police," Dreier voted against the Matthew Shepard Act that expanded federal hate-crimes law to include crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.
+Joining columnists such as William Raspberry in opposing "thought police," Dreier voted against the Matthew Shepard Act that expanded federal hate-crimes law to include crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.
 Dreier initially supported the Don't ask, don't tell policy, which prevented LGBT members of the armed forces from serving openly.
 However, in December 2010, Dreier voted in favor of legislation that repealed the policy.
 Dreier opposed a constitutional amendment to ban same-sex marriage.

 Other activities

-Dreier served as the co-chair of Arnold Schwarzenegger's 2003 California gubernatorial campaign.
-He also was the chairman of his transition team following the election.
-Dreier was a national co-chair of Mayor Rudy Giuliani's 2008 presidential bid.

 He served as parliamentarian for four Republican National Conventions.